Shadows / Maya

 ESM

 Stands for Exponential Shadow Maps.
 Shadows are smoothest but light leaks are possible.
-Use ESM Bias setting on lights to remove light leaks artefacts.
+Use ESM Bias setting on lights to remove light leaks artifacts.
 The performance is comparable to PCF algorithm.
 ESM shadows can be particularly tricky to set up, therefore see ESM-related issues in the Troubleshooting section.

 Example of ESM shadows